 -

-Attracts mosquitos and pests in standing water
+Attracts mosquitoes and pests when water stays stagnant

-How Drainage Systems Solve the Problem (Without Digging Up Your Whole Yard) | Water Pooling in Houston
+How Drainage Systems Solve the Problem | Water Pooling in Houston

 Depending on your layout, we may recommend: